CircuitLord/NotReaper/README.md

 <h1>How the heck do I use this thing</h1>
 https://www.youtube.com/watch?v=FNIHvo8Nsm4 Full tutorial here.

 I ask myself that question everyday.
-For a comprehensive list of the default hotkeys, hit F1 in-game to pull up a neat page with words on it. (soon) Or, if you don't like in-game helpers, go [here](https://github.com/CircuitLord/NotReaper#controls) for a list of hotkeys.
+For a comprehensive list of the default hotkeys, hit F1 in-game to pull up a neat page with words on it.
+Or, if you don't like in-game helpers, go [here](https://github.com/CircuitLord/NotReaper#controls) for a list of hotkeys.

 For help with using the tool itself, join the [Audica Modding Discord](https://discord.gg/cakQUt5)!